ohler55/wabur/tutorial/lesson-1/README.md

 The flow of the application is depicted in the Entry Flow diagram.
-The boxes in the diagram represent the displays and the named transitions between displays correspnd to the actions that can be taken in each display by pushing a button.
+The boxes in the diagram represent the displays and the named transitions between displays correspond to the actions that can be taken in each display by pushing a button.
 Each display shown is one of the built in WAB reference implementation displays.